KirinFilip/Sudoku-solver/README.md

 # Sudoku-solver
-Simple Python program for solving sudoku, uses the backtracking algorithm
+Simple Python program for solving sudoku, using the backtracking algorithm